inasafe/inasafe-doc/docs/source/training/socialisation/run_other_hazards.rst

 You can click :guilabel:`Next` and follow the instructions in the IFCW box.

-Hazard Data that we want to use for this scenario can be found in :file:`InaSAFE Training Data > Sinabung > Hazard Data` folder.
+Hazard Data that we want to use for this scenario can be found in :file:`InaSAFE Training Data > Sinabung > Hazard Data` folder and please select :file:`Sinabung_Hazard_Map_2015_WGS84.shp`.

-Please select :file:`Sinabung_Hazard_Map_2015_WGS84.shp` .
-Building Exposure data can be found in :file:`InSAFE Training Data > Sinabung > Exposure Data` folder.
-Please select :file:`Sinabung_buildings_WGS84.shp` .
+Building Exposure data can be found in :file:`InSAFE Training Data > Sinabung > Exposure Data` folder and please select :file:`Sinabung_buildings_WGS84.shp` .

-..note:: The differences between Volcano and Volcanic Ash can be seen in `Hazard Data Section <http://docs.inasafe.org/en/training/socialisation/datasets.html/>`_ and for detail explanation about type of data you can be found in
-  `Key concepts in disaster management planning with |project_name| <http://docs.inasafe.org/en/training/socialisation/inasafe_concepts.html/>`_.
+..note:: The differences between Volcano and Volcanic Ash can be seen in :ref:`Hazard Data Section <datasets>`, and for detail explanation about type of data you can be found in :ref:`Key concepts in disaster management planning with InaSAFE. <inasafe_concepts>`.

 If you have followed the instruction in IFCW box, before running |project_name| you should see the final form below: